tensorflow/tfjs/tfjs-backend-webgpu/README.md

 - AutoML Object detection
 - Speech commands

-Note that WebGPU hasn't been officially supported by browsers.
-Only Google Chrome is well tested (WebGPU is now available by default in Chrome 113).
+Google Chrome started to support WebGPU by default in M113 on May 2, 2023.

 ## Importing the backend